-Hugh Jackman tests positive for coronavirus as Broadway’s ‘The Music Man’ cancels shows
+Hugh Jackman tests positive for coronavirus as Broadway’s ‘The Music Man’ cancels performances

 In the emotional tribute, Jackman hailed Voytko and other understudies for their “courage" and “brilliance” during “a time we’ve never known.”

 “They watch from the corner of a room while we rehearse, while we get to practice over and over again," he said of swings and understudies who shadow actors during rehearsals and are then placed on standby.
-“They just get to watch and write notes and then five hours before performance they’re told, “You’re on by the way, you’ve got a wig fitting, go!”
+“They just get to watch and write notes and then five hours before performance they’re told, “You’re on.
+By the way, you’ve got a wig fitting, go!”

 Foster also praised Voytko’s for springing into her role at short notice, saying she “smashed” the performance.